 - Feline Control Council (Victoria) Inc.

-The Domestic Animals Act 1994, as well as a range of other relevant information, can be downloaded from the following links.
+Read the Domestic Animals Act 1994 as well as a range of other relevant information that can be downloaded from:

 For further information please phone the Customer Service Centre on 136 186.